misiektoja/spotify_profile_monitor/README.md

 <a id="spotify-sha256-optional"></a>
 ### Spotify sha256 (optional)

 This step is optional and only required if you want to use the feature that searches Spotify's catalog for users with a specific name to obtain their Spotify user URI ID (`-s` flag).

-To do this, you need to intercept your Spotify client's network traffic and obtain the sha256 value.
+To do this, you must intercept your Spotify client's network traffic and extract the required `sha256Hash` value.

+- Run an intercepting proxy of your choice (like [Proxyman](https://proxyman.com)).

-To simulate the required request, search for the user in the Spotify client.
-Then, in the intercepting proxy, look for requests with the `searchUsers` or `searchDesktop` operation name.
+- Launch the Spotify desktop client and search for some user

+- Look for requests with the `searchUsers` or `searchDesktop` operation name

-Display the details of one of these requests and copy the **sha256Hash** parameter value, then place it in the `SP_SHA256` secret.
+- Display the details of one of these requests and copy the **sha256Hash** parameter value (string marked as `XXXXXXXXXX` below)

 Example request:
 `https://api-partner.spotify.com/pathfinder/v1/query?operationName=searchUsers&variables={"searchTerm":"spotify_user_uri_id","offset":0,"limit":5,"numberOfTopResults":5,"includeAudiobooks":false}&extensions={"persistedQuery":{"version":1,"sha256Hash":"XXXXXXXXXX"}}`

-You are interested in the string marked as `XXXXXXXXXX` here.

-Provide the `SP_SHA256` secret using one of the following methods:
+ - Provide the `SP_SHA256` secret using one of the following methods:
    - Set it as an [environment variable](#storing-secrets) (e.g. `export SP_SHA256=...`)
    - Add it to [.env file](#storing-secrets) (`SP_SHA256=...`) for persistent use

- Fallback:
-   - Hard-code it in the code or config file
+   - Fallback: hard-code it in the code or config file

 <a id="time-zone"></a>
 ### Time Zone